insin/newforms/docs/forms_api.rst

       For example, passing ``{validation: 'onChange'}`` will cause each form inputs to trigger validation as soon as the user makes any change.

+      .. versionadded:: 0.6

+   :param Function onStateChange:
+      .. _ref-form-kwargs-onstatechange:

+      If interactive validation is configured for a Form or any of its Fields, this callback function **must** be provided, or an Error will be thrown.

+      It will be called any time the form's input data or validation state changes as the result of user input.

+      Typically, this function should at least force React to update the component in which the Form is being rendered, to display the latest validation state to the user from the last change they made to the form.

+      .. versionadded:: 0.6

    :param String kwargs.autoId:
       a template for use when automatically generating ``id`` attributes for